gameperson/white-paper-webpage/white-paper-1/paper.md

 **This text is bold.**

-Here is Term1, Term2, and Term3.
+Here is Term1, Term2, and Term3 to be included in the glossary.

-See Reference1.
+This (Reference1) will link to Reference1.

 This is the end of the white paper.